Patrice Bergeron: Establishment, Stanley Cup title, two more Stanley Cup Finals, "Perfection Line" era (2007–2020)

-Bergeron became the 26th member of the Triple Gold Club on June 15, 2011, with the Bruins when they won the team's sixth Stanley Cup.
-He scored two goals in Game 7 of the championship series against the Vancouver Canucks, including the game (and series) winner.
-On the Stanley Cup, Bergeron is listed by his birth name, Patrice Bergeron-Cleary.
-After the close of the 2012 NHL playoffs, even with the Bruins team eliminated in the first round by the Washington Capitals, Bergeron's constant defensive efforts on the ice earned him the Frank J. Selke Trophy as the NHL's top defensive forward for the 2011–12 season.
+After the close of the 2012 playoffs, even with the defending Stanley Cup champion Bruins eliminated in the first round in seven games by the seventh-seeded Washington Capitals, Bergeron's constant defensive efforts on the ice earned him the Frank J. Selke Trophy as the NHL's top defensive forward for the 2011–12 season for the first time in his career.